-The Panel aimed to bring voices from different disciplines to the table to discuss if what alternative economic models might be already existing and could be developed in the art world.
+The Panel aimed to bring voices from different disciplines to the table to discuss what alternative economic models might be already existing, and could be developed, in the art world.

 Roman Vasseur, artist and lecturer, presented ideas from his recent doctoral thesis where he claims that contemporary art and cultural production, more broadly, are irrevocably changed now that the information logic of the financial derivative is seeded in and transmitted by culture's objects.